Why Are Python Programmers in Such High Demand?

 What Is Python?

-Python is a high-level, general-purpose programming language.
+Python is a high-level, general-purpose programming language and is widely popular among professionals who work in the data science field.
 It supports the same programming fundamentals as other languages—like loops, conditionals, and functions—for assembling software algorithms.
 It offers an easy-to-learn syntax that emphasizes readability and therefore reduces program maintenance cost.

 Python supports modules and packages, which assist program modularity and code reuse.
 It uses best practices like the object-oriented approach and object-based data structures in order to create large, reusable software systems.

 Although it garnered little interest at first, Python’s adoption and popularity have grown in recent years.
 It’s now a part of the open-source community.
 Tens of thousands of people are helping to improve the tools available to Python programmers every day via open-source projects.

 Why Are Python Programmers Experiencing a Demand Surge?

 Python is so well designed that it can easily be extended to meet specialized needs using high-level libraries and frameworks.
 Examples include Matplotlib, NumPy, and Pandas, which are among the most popular Python frameworks and libraries.
 That’s one reason why it’s the second-most popular programming language in the world, according to the first table in the May 2021 TIOBE index.